 Does it deserve the #49 position in Computer Gaming World's worst games of all time?
 While there is a case, I would argue no. As in all chess games, there is a limited amount of fun here.
 It does everything the game set out to do but chess is still chess.
 Unless you were hoping for a game of Dajerik that is.

 To download the games, follow the links below.
-These custom installers exclusive to The Collection Chamber uses DOSBox running Microsoft Windows 3.1 to bring the PC game to modern systems and Retroarch with the Genesis Plus GX core to emulate the SEGA CD.
-Manual included for the SEGA CD version.
+This custom installer exclusive to The Collection Chamber uses DOSBox running Microsoft Windows 3.1 to bring the PC game to modern systems.
 Tested on Windows 10.

 Download PC Version